An ecological survey is required as part of a planning application if justified by the nature of the development site and its setting.

 Adverse impacts on biodiversity include

-Where the loss or deterioration of irreplaceable habitats (such as ancient woodland or veteran trees) would result from development, the NPPF requires Local Planning Authorities to refuse the application unless there are wholly exceptional reasons and a suitable compensation strategy.
+Where loss or deterioration of irreplaceable habitats (such as ancient woodland or veteran trees) would result from development, the NPPF requires LPAs to refuse the application unless there are wholly exceptional reasons and a suitable compensation strategy exists.
 [NPPF 180c]

-It is clear that irreplaceable habitats such as ancient woodland and indeed old species-rich grassland cannot be ‘replaced’ by simply planting trees or sowing wildflower seeds elsewhere.
+It is clear that irreplaceable habitats such as ancient woodland and indeed old species-rich grassland cannot be ‘replaced’ by simply planting trees or sowing wildflower seeds.

 The Environment Act 2021 stipulates a mandatory net gain in biodiversity for developments requiring planning approval.

-It requires a 10% increase in biodiversity after development, compared to the level of biodiversity prior to the development taking place, as measured by a Defra metric
+It requires at least a 10% increase in biodiversity after development, compared to the level prior to the development taking place, as measured by a Defra metric.
+This statutory requirement applies from November 2023 (small sites April 2024).